 Ask for help.
 Do you have a homeschool neighbor with an older child who could be a mommy’s helper or babysitter?
 See if they’re available during your homeschool hours to tend to little ones.
 Find out if friends are willing to carpool or trade chores.

 A planner can be a girl’s best friend.
 Paper or digital, use whatever works to make you feel like you have a homeschool fairy godmother to make sure you complete your to-do list.
 A quality homeschool planner can make you feel like all warm and fuzzy.

 There are so many amazingly helpful apps for homeschool moms.
 Even the simple timer on your phone can be set to remind you to start spelling or put dinner in the slow cooker.

 Setting goals and working towards them can be powerful ways to motivate and maintain focus.
 When you know your why and what you are hoping to achieve, you can use these goals as reminders.

 Although the homeschool fairy godmother thing doesn’t look like it’s going to happen, we can help each other enjoy our homeschooling adventures.
-Every day might not be magical, but we can try to put a bit of magic in every day 😉
+Every day might not be magical, but we can try to add a bit of magic to every day 😉

 Your turn to dish.
 Why do you wish you had a homeschool fairy godmother?